 A recent study measured catastrophic costs due to tuberculosis treatment in Vietnam.
 According to this study, “the proportion of households experiencing catastrophic total costs due to TB in Vietnam is high, which poses a barrier to TB diagnosis and treatment.”

 Patients who stop TB medication before completion can leave them infectious and symptomatic.
 This feeds a vicious circle of more people being infected, longer treatment regimes for the patient and higher costs for health providers and patients.

 What if we could provide the TB patient with a novel and tangible financial incentive to complete TB treatment?

-This is what the HIT Foundation is planning to do in collaboration with the National Lung Hospital (NLH) and the National TB Program (NTP) in Vietnam.
+This is what the Centiva Health is planning to do in collaboration with the National Lung Hospital (NLH) and the National TB Program (NTP) in Vietnam.

 Integrating financial incentives in medication adherence programs has been shown to work.
 We are building on the available evidence and on our experience so far in Viet Nam to implement a solution that has the potential to make the difference.
 Tackling the problem at source!